lammps/lammps/doc/src/fix_rigid.rst

 to the global pressure and the box is scaled the same by any of the barostatting fixes.

-You could even use the 2nd and 3rd options for a non-hybrid simulation consisting of only rigid bodies, assuming you give :doc:`fix npt <fix_nh>` an empty group, though it's an odd thing to do.
+You could even use the second and third options for a non-hybrid simulation consisting of only rigid bodies, assuming you give :doc:`fix npt <fix_nh>` an empty group, though it's an odd thing to do.
 The barostatting fixes (:doc:`fix npt <fix_nh>` and :doc:`fix press/berensen <fix_press_berendsen>`) will monitor the pressure and change the box dimensions, but not time integrate any particles.